 Read More

-Summary: 2019 will mark fifty years since publication of “El apando”, the 10,000-word story Mexican novelist José Revueltas wrote in six weeks at El Palacio de Lecumberri penitentiary.
-The Hopkinson-Hughes translation assumes its rightful place alongside Malcolm Braly’s “On the Yard”, Dostoevsky’s “House of the Dead”, Genet’s “Our Lady of the Flowers” and Solzhenitsyn’s “One Day in the Life of Ivan Denisovich”.
+2019 will mark fifty years since publication of “El apando”, the 10,000-word story Mexican novelist José Revueltas wrote in six weeks at El Palacio de Lecumberri penitentiary.
+The Hopkinson-Hughes translation assumes its rightful place alongside classics of prison literature such as Malcolm Braly’s “On the Yard”, Dostoevsky’s “House of the Dead”, Genet’s “Our Lady of the Flowers” and Solzhenitsyn’s “One Day in the Life of Ivan Denisovich”.

 Publication: Delaware Review of Latin American Studies